afonsopacifer/awesome-flexbox/README.md

 * [Flexbox Patterns](http://www.flexboxpatterns.com/) - Examples and source code that will teach you how to build UI components with CSS flexbox!
 What’s flexbox?
 * [Flexbox Defense](http://www.flexboxdefense.com/) - Tower Defense with a twist: all towers must be positioned with CSS Flexbox.
 * [Flexbox tester](http://madebymike.com.au/demos/flexbox-tester/) - Understand how to calculate the width of flex items.
+* [Flexbox layout](https://github.com/google/flexbox-layout) - FlexboxLayout is a library project which brings the similar capabilities of CSS Flexible Box Layout Module to Android.
 * [Post Apocalypse Flexbox](https://github.com/afonsopacifer/post-apocalypse-flexbox)
 * [React-flexbox](https://github.com/tcoopman/react-flexbox) - Implementation of css flexbox in react with inline styles.
 * [Solved by flexbox](https://github.com/philipwalton/solved-by-flexbox) - A showcase of problems once hard or impossible to solve with CSS alone, now made trivially easy with Flexbox.:metal: